 The Master's Degree in Architecture-Conservation is a 2-years programme taught entirely in English at Sapienza University of Rome.
 It is equivalent to the Italian title "Laurea Magistrale" and Italian classification of the field of study: LM-4 Architecture and architectural engineering.
+If you would like to study in Italian you can apply for curriculum Architettura-Restauro.

 The Programme is managed by Faculty of Architecture - Department "History, Representation and Restoration of Architecture".
 Programme coordinator is Professor Nicola Santopuoli.